chinanf-boy/cargo-book-zh/src/faq.md

 The purpose of a `Cargo.lock` is to describe the state of the world at the time of a successful build.
-It is then used to provide deterministic builds across whatever machine is building the project by ensuring that the exact same dependencies are being compiled.
+It is then used to provide deterministic builds across whatever machine is building the package by ensuring that the exact same dependencies are being compiled.

-This property is most desirable from applications and projects which are at the very end of the dependency chain (binaries).
+This property is most desirable from applications and packages which are at the very end of the dependency chain (binaries).
 As a result, it is recommended that all binaries check in their `Cargo.lock`.